Dirk Kempthorne: U.S. Secretary of the Interior

-Kempthorne is sworn in as Secretary of the Interior on June 7, 2006.
+Kempthorne was sworn in as Secretary of the Interior on June 7, 2006.

-On March 16, 2006, Kempthorne was nominated by President George W. Bush to replace Gale Norton as the 49th Secretary of the Interior.
+On March 16, 2006, Kempthorne was nominated by President George W. Bush to replace Gale Norton and become the 49th United States Secretary of the Interior.
 On May 10, 2006, Kempthorne's nomination was approved by voice vote by the United States Senate Committee on Energy and Natural Resources.
 He was confirmed by the full Senate on May 26 and resigned as Idaho Governor to accept the position the same day.
 Lieutenant Governor Jim Risch succeeded Kempthorne as Idaho Governor, filling out the remaining months of his term.
-Kempthorne is the second Idahoan to hold the Cabinet post.
-Former Governor Cecil Andrus was the Secretary of the Interior under President Jimmy Carter, serving from 1977 to 1981.

 Upon Kempthorne's appointment as Secretary of the Interior, environmental groups characterized him as someone who has "almost always favored changing laws like the Endangered Species Act and the Safe Drinking Water Act to make them more favorable to commercial interests."

-As Secretary of the Interior, Kempthorne was criticized for not placing any plants or animals on the federal endangered species list since his confirmation on May 26, 2006.
+As Secretary of the Interior, Kempthorne was criticized for not placing any plants or animals on the U.S. Federal Endangered Species list from the time of his confirmation on May 26, 2006.
 As of September 2007, Kempthorne held the record for protecting fewer species over his tenure than any Interior Secretary in United States history, a record previously held by James G. Watt for over 20 years.